zzshou/RCAM/DUMA/README.md

 # XRJL at SemEval-2020 Task 4: Dual Multi-Head Co-Attention for Abstract Meaning Understanding

+This repository gives a Pytorch implementation of the method in the system description paper (see in Citation).

 ## 1. Model Architecture

 <img src="https://github.com/zzshou/RCAM/blob/master/DUMA/model%20architecture.png" width="600" height="800">